wolfSSL/wolfcrypt-jni/README.md

 Compile and install a wolfSSL (wolfssl-x.x.x), wolfSSL FIPS release (wolfssl-x.x.x-commercial-fips), or wolfSSL FIPS Ready release:

-In any of these cases, you will need the `--enable-keygen` ./configure option.
+In any of these cases, you will need the `--enable-jni` ./configure option.
+The `--enable-jni` option includes all native wolfSSL features needed by both wolfCrypt JNI/JCE (this package) as well as wolfSSL JNI/JSSE (a separate package and repo).
+If you want the minimal set of requirements needed for only wolfJCE, you can use `--enable-keygen --enable-crl`, where CRL support is needed to support JCE `CertPathValidator(PKIX)` CRL support.

 **wolfSSL Standard Build**:
 ```
 $ cd wolfssl-x.x.x
-$ ./configure --enable-keygen
+$ ./configure --enable-jni
 $ make check
 $ sudo make install
 ```